Fermat-ORG/fermat-framework/README.md

 * By automating the management for local merchants necessary for them to know when it is safe to resell the bitcoins collected and solving their volatility problem it provides an alternative to a payment processor.
 Thus merchants can start holding crypto currency and act as refill points for local users.
 This enables local economies to keep their crypto currency in there also allowing local users to have access to bitcoins without the need to pay extra fees to buy them from abroad.

-* Create  a geo fenced P2P network within the platform to allow local users to easily track nearby shops and places where they can spend their coins, refill their wallets or cash out.
+* Create  a geo fenced P2P network within the wallet platform to allow local users to easily track nearby shops and places where they can spend their coins, refill their wallets or cash out.
 Through this P2P network shops can advertise their individual products to nearby users.
 Consumers can buy products, reserve them, review them,  and also communicate with the shop.

 ##### Associated Concepts: